zephyrproject-rtos/zephyr/doc/tools/opensda.rst

 Debugging
 =========

-Use the ``make debug`` build target to build your Zephyr application, invoke the J-Link GDB server, attach a GDB client, and program your Zephyr application to flash.
+Use the ``make debug`` build target with ``OPENSDA_FW=jlink`` to build your Zephyr application, invoke the J-Link GDB server, attach a GDB client, and program your Zephyr application to flash.
 It will leave you at a gdb prompt.

   .. code-block:: console

-     $ make DEBUG_SCRIPT=jlink.sh debug
+     $ make OPENSDA_FW=jlink debug
      Using /home/maureen/zephyr/boards/arm/frdm_k64f/frdm_k64f_defconfig as base
      Merging /home/maureen/zephyr/tests/include/test.config
      Merging /home/maureen/zephyr/kernel/configs/kernel.config